binaryops-wiebo/transom-functions-secured-example/README.md

 ### Details
 The first time you run the example, it will create a new database and initialize the users and groups collections.
 The default Administrator account is created with `password` as the password.
 These credentials are provided for you in the login form on the sample page.

 The `myApi.js` file contains the implementation and details of the server function.
 We're still just multiplying by ten, like we did in the [simple example](https://transomjs.github.io/docs/server-functions-example/).
 However, this time the `acl` property specifies that the user needs to be member of the either the `sysadmin` group or the `examplegroup`.
 If the `timesten` endpoint is called without an authenticated session then the request will fail with a 401 (Unauthorized) error.
-If the authtenticated user is not member of at least one of those groups, then the request will fail with a 403 (Forbidden).
+If the authenticated user is not member of at least one of those groups, then the request will fail with a 403 (Forbidden).
 ``` Javascript
 // myApi.js
 timesten: {